Michigan Central Railroad: Augusta coaling tower

-Michigan Central Station: Ann Arbor
+Ann Arbor station

-The former Michigan Central Station in Ann Arbor, a granite stone block building built in 1886 and designed by Frederick Spier of Spier and Rohns, is listed on the National Register of Historic Places and now houses the Gandy Dancer Restaurant.
+The former Michigan Central Station in Ann Arbor, Michigan, a granite stone block building built in 1886 and designed by Frederick Spier of Spier and Rohns, is listed on the National Register of Historic Places and now houses the Gandy Dancer Restaurant.

 Trail Creek swing bridge

 The Michigan Central also built and operated a swing bridge over Trail Creek at Michigan City, Indiana.
 This swing bridge is similar to the moving span at Spuyten Duyvil owned by parent New York Central, but has no approach spans.
 It is still in operation and owned by Amtrak.

 Historic equipment

 No historic Michigan Central-specific equipment exists today.
 After the steam era, almost all equipment was lettered for New York Central.
-Many common New York Central locomotives and rolling stock are preserved in places like Illinois Railway Museum and the National New York Central Museum, in Elkhart Indiana.
+Many common New York Central locomotives and rolling stock are preserved in places like Illinois Railway Museum and the National New York Central Museum, in Elkhart, Indiana.
 The latter includes a sample passenger train in NYC livery, although the two coaches are actually of Illinois Central heritage.
 The E8 and observation car are original NYC equipment and very likely served on the Michigan Central after dieselization.
 The station in Dexter, Michigan, has some railroad memorabilia around it, such as an old level crossing signal and a baggage cart.